forgetfulskybro/tictactoe-ripple/README.md

-# Ripple Basic Template
+# Ripple TicTacToe

-A minimal Ripple application template with TypeScript and Vite.
+Simple TicTacToe with minimax and singleplayer

 ## Getting Started